Prevter/FloatTool/README.md

 ![Program Working](https://github.com/Prevter/FloatTool/blob/master/doc/program.png?raw=true)

 This app allows you to quickly search combinations to craft skins in CS:GO with (almost) any float you want.
 All you have to do is set some search settings, wait a bit and all you have to do next is to buy skins from marketplace, that the app found to be needed.
-This is probably the fastest app you can find, as it can achieve more than 10,000,000 combinations per second on a i9-9900K.
+This is probably the fastest app you can find, as it can achieve more than 15,000,000 combinations per second on an old Ryzen 5 2600.

 ## Getting Started